Mandy Moore: 2003–2006: Coverage and continued acting

-Moore also co-starred with Hugh Grant, Dennis Quaid and William Dafoe in Paul Weitz's satirical comedy American Dreamz, which was released in April 2006.
+Moore co-starred with Hugh Grant, Dennis Quaid and William Dafoe in Paul Weitz's satirical comedy American Dreamz, which was released in April 2006.
 She played Sally Kendoo, a sociopathic contestant on a singing competition series modelled after American Idol.
 Weitz said that he had Moore in mind for the role before she was cast, explaining that "there's something inherently sweet about Mandy; it makes it all the more interesting to see her in a villainess role."
 Moore has said that she enjoys playing mean-spirited characters, but fears being typecast as a villain.
 The film opened at number nine at the U.S. box office, eventually totaling barely $7 million, and it received generally mixed reviews.
 Owen Gleiberman of Entertainment Weekly praised Moore's and Grant's "wicked barbed chemistry" in their roles, but Robert Koehler of Variety called Moore's role a "pitch-perfect study of a woman for whom a reality show is reality."

 Later in 2006, Moore voiced Nita, the heroine of the Disney animated sequel Brother Bear 2, which was released directly to DVD on August 29, 2006.
 ComingSoon.net praised Moore's "surprisingly good performance".
 That same year, Moore was originally cast in Emilio Estevez's drama Bobby, but was replaced by Mary Elizabeth Winstead.

 2007–2009: Wild Hope and Amanda Leigh

-In 2006, Moore talked about her early albums, saying she believed her debut album So Real was appropriate for her age at the time when she released it, but she felt it "sucked" and that her first two albums were "just awful".
-Moore also said that she "would give a refund to everyone who bought [her] first two albums" if she could.
-During a radio interview in April 2006, the show's co-host—who had seen Moore's comments—asked her for a refund on her debut album, which she fulfilled.

 In early 2006, Moore said that she missed her music career and that singing is what she was the "most passionate about".
 In 2004, Moore signed with Sire Records after her contract with Epic ended, but she left the label in May 2006 because of creative differences.
 She signed with The Firm Music, owned by EMI, in July that year, calling her recording contract "especially exciting", and saying that she left Sire because she did not want to "follow the mainstream", but rather have "complete control and freedom" over her music.